-As of December 31, 2015 and 2014, there were no changes in the EUL and residual values of the Association's property and equipment and investment properties.
+As of December 31, 2016 and 2015, there were no changes in the EUL and residual values of the Association's property and equipment.

 Impairment of nonfinancial assets

 The Association assesses impairment on assets whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 The factors that the Association considers important which could trigger an impairment review include the following: